Mexican–American War: Advance on Mexico City and its capture

 With guerrillas harassing his line of communications back to Veracruz, Scott decided not to weaken his army to defend Puebla but, leaving only a garrison at Puebla to protect the sick and injured recovering there, advanced on Mexico City on August 7 with his remaining force.
 The capital was laid open in a series of battles around the right flank of the city defenses, the Battle of Contreras and Battle of Churubusco.
 After Churubusco, fighting halted for an armistice and peace negotiations, which broke down on September 6, 1847.
 With the subsequent battles of Molino del Rey and of Chapultepec, and the storming of the city gates, the capital was occupied.
 Scott became military governor of occupied Mexico City.
 His victories in this campaign made him an American national hero.

 The Battle of Chapultepec in September 1847 was a siege on the castle of Chapultepec, built on a hill in Mexico City in the colonial era.
 At this time, this castle was a renowned military school in the capital.
-After the battle, which ended in a victory for the U.S., the legend of "Los Niños Héroes" was born.
+After the battle, which ended in a victory for the U.S., the legend of Los Niños Héroes was born.
 Although not confirmed by historians, six military cadets between the ages of 13 and 17 stayed in the school instead of evacuating.
 They decided to stay and fight for Mexico.
 These Niños Héroes (boy heroes) became icons in Mexico's patriotic pantheon.
 Rather than surrender to the U.S. Army, some military cadets leaped from the castle walls.
 A cadet named Juan Escutia wrapped himself in the Mexican flag and jumped to his death.

 Santa Anna's last campaign

 In late September 1847, Santa Anna made one last attempt to defeat the U.S. Army, by cutting them off from the coast.
 General Joaquín Rea began the Siege of Puebla, soon joined by Santa Anna.
 Scott had left some 2,400 soldiers in Puebla, of whom around 400 were fit.
 After the fall of Mexico City, Santa Anna hoped to rally Puebla's civilian population against the U.S. soldiers under siege and subject to guerrilla attacks.
 Before the Mexican army could wipe out the Americans in Puebla, more troops landed in Veracruz under the command of Brigadier General Joseph Lane.
 At Puebla, they sacked the town.
 Santa Anna was not able to provision his troops, who effectively dissolved as a fighting force to forage for food.
 Puebla was relieved by Lane on October 12, following his defeat of Santa Anna at the Battle of Huamantla on October 9.
 The battle was Santa Anna's last.
-Following the defeat, the new Mexican government led by Manuel de la Peña y Peña asked Santa Anna to turn over command of the army to General José Joaquín de Herrera.